sreenivasanramesh/APM598/README.md

-# APM598
+# ASU - APM598 - Intro to Deep Learning

-Intro to Deep Learning Homeworks
+Repository contains solutions for the Deep Learning Homeworks.